-5. How will each stakeholder group strengthen the School-Parent Compact to support undefined?
+- 5. How will each stakeholder group strengthen the School-Parent Compact to support Acceleration Success? - School

-The school will provide increased communication to parents regarding social studies data, social studies resources and opportunities to have parents collaborate with teachers and engage in projects.
+The school will provide increased communication to parents regarding reading data, reading resources and opportunities to have parents collaborate with teachers and engage in projects.